peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 close to a power function (i.e. is linear in the logarithmic coordinates).
 This suggest that a linear interpolation between extreme values of the zenith angle in an intermittency period could yield accurate enough results.
-Similar relatiotionship was observed in cloudy atmosphere and a number of additional cases.
+Similar relationship was observed in cloudy atmosphere and a number of additional cases.

 \begin{figure}